Energy-Aware Scheduling Strategies for Partially-Replicable Task Chains on Heterogeneous Processors: Real-world SDR Experiments

 \textbf{X7 Ti}.
 Although the highest throughputs were achieved in this platform, it also showed some of the worst energy consumption per frame. \otac[L] shows one of the best energy efficiencies in the platform ($\mathcal{S}_{36}$, 16.7~mJ).
 It is slightly outperformed by \twocatac and \herad ($\mathcal{S}_{[39:40]}$, 15.4 and 15.7~mJ).
 Differently from the AI370 platform, here the difference in energy efficiency also comes with a big difference in throughput when using the different heterogeneous resources, with strategies achieving throughput almost three times higher (71.5~Mb/s) than \otac[L] (26.1~Mb/s).

 \textbf{OS Strategies}.
 The OS strategies provided disappointing results in terms of energy efficiency in most scenarios.
 On all platforms, the instant power consumption increased significantly with $R_2$ and $R_3$.
 Even more, this power increase usually came with a decrease in throughput, leading to energy efficiency results far inferior to the other strategies.
 This highlights the fact that the strategy of generating several threads to improve efficiency is not working in these platforms (at least with the Linux scheduler).
+The performance of custom OS schedulers is studied later in Subsection~\ref{subsec:os_scx}.

-\subsubsection{Pinning policies}
+\subsection{Pinning Policies}

 In this section, four different strategies for thread placement (also called thread pinning/mapping) on the cores are studied.
 The pipeline decomposition in stages is given by \fertac, \twocatac, and \herad.
 Then, each stage is run into a thread.
 The placement of these threads onto cores is evaluated according to the four policies described below.